jarviscanada/jarvis_data_eng_NarimanAlimuradov/linux_sql/README.md

 ```
 $ crontab -e
 ```
-You can then insert the following into the crontab to have the system usage be read and stored every minute.
+Insert the following into the crontab to have the system usage be read and stored every minute.
 ```
 * * * * * bash full_path_to/host_usage.sh psql_host psql_port db_name psql_user psql_password > /tmp/host_usage.log
 ```